Career Tips

 24 February 2026 · 12 min read · By Chefs Bay Academy

-The result is predictable: high staff turnover, low morale, inconsistent service standards, and managers who are brilliant at their craft but struggling with the human side of the role.
+The result is predictable.
+High staff turnover, low morale, inconsistent service, and managers who are brilliant at their craft but struggling with the human side of the role.

-This guide explores what leadership and management training looks like in hospitality, why it matters, the key skills every hospitality manager needs, and how to start building your capabilities today.
+This guide covers what leadership and management training looks like in hospitality, why it matters, the key skills every hospitality manager needs, and how to start building your capabilities today.

 Management is about organising, planning, and controlling.
 It involves tasks like writing rotas, managing stock, setting budgets, ensuring compliance, and monitoring performance against targets.
 Management keeps the operation running efficiently and predictably.